-Before as I walked about, either on my hunting, or for viewing the country, the anguish of my foul at my condition would break out upon me on a fudden, and my very heart would die within me, to think of the woods, the mountains, the defarts I was in; and how I was a prisoner, locked up with the eternal bars and bolts of the ocean, in an uninhabited wilderness, without redemption.
-In the midst of the greatest composures of my mind, this would break out upon me like a storm, and made me wring my hands, and weep like a child.
-Sometimes it would take me in the middle of my work, and I would immediately fit down and figh, and look upon the ground for an hour or two together, and this was still worse to me; for if I could burst out into tears, or vent myfelf by words, it would go off, and the grief, having exhaufted itself, would abate.
+Before, as I walked about, either on my hunting, or for viewing the country, the anguish of my soul at my condition would break out upon me on a sudden, and my very heart would die within me, to think of the woods, the mountains, the deserts I was in, and how I was a prisoner, locked up with the eternal bars and bolts of the ocean, in an uninhabited wilderness, without redemption.
+In the midst of the greatest composures of my mind, this would break out upon me like a storm, and make me wring my hands, and weep like a child: sometimes it would take me in the middle of my work, and I would immediately sit down and sigh, and look upon the ground for an hour or two together; and this was still worse to me, for if I could burst out into tears, or vent myself by words, it would go off, and the grief having exhausted itself, would abate.

 But now I began to exercise myself with new thoughts; I daily read the word of God, and applied all the comforts of it to my present state.
-One morning, being very sad, I opened the bible upon these words, I will never, never leave thee, nor forsake thee!
-Immediately it occurred, that these words were to me, why else should they be directed in such a manner, just at the moment when I was mourning, over my condition, as one forsaken of God and man?
-Well then, said I, if God does not forsake me, of what ill consequence can it be, or what matters it, though the world should all forsake me; seeing, on the other hand, if I had all the world, and should lose the favour and blessing of God, there would be no comparison in the loss?
+One morning, being very sad, I opened the Bible upon these words, "I will never, never leave thee, nor forsake thee;" immediately it occurred that these words were to me; why else should they be directed in such a manner, just at the moment when I was mourning over my condition, as one forsaken of God and man?
+"Well then," said I, "if God does not forsake me, of what ill consequence can it be, or what matters it, though the world should all forsake me, seeing on the other hand, if I had all the world, and should lose the favour and blessing of God, there would be no comparison in the loss?"